mickfuzz/phd4/_posts/thesis_chapters/2025-1-7-Culture.md

 ### Metaphors as a way to explore conceptions of agency within digital making

+The previous sections have explored a complex and multi-faceted view of participant agency in this learning design.
+Before undertaking a fuller summary in the final section of this chapter, this section reinterprets some of these aspects using a metaphorical approach.
 The use of metaphor here has two functions.
-The first is to help deepen my analysis via a move to the abstract, to search for communicable generalisations.
-Secondly, given the multi-faceted nature of the pedagogy, and bearing in mind previous reflections on the value of a utopian approach to communicating the future possibilities of findings [@rajala_utopian_2023; @gutierrez2020utopian] paired with the conceptual difficulties of  communicating complex pedagogical affordances of adaptable media making toolsets approaches (e.g Logo and Microworlds [@kynigos_half-baked_2007; @kynigos_black-and-white_2004-1]), I draw on metaphors as a framing tool to present an initially simplified viewpoint for further discussion.
-The discussion will draw from these metaphors relatable core principles to aid the accessibility of this research for audience of practitioners as well as researchers.
+The first is to help deepen my analysis via a move to the abstract, searching for communicable generalisations.
+Secondly, given the multi-faceted nature of the pedagogy, and bearing in mind previous reflections on the value of a utopian approach to communicating the future possibilities of findings [@rajala_utopian_2023; @gutierrez2020utopian] paired with the conceptual difficulties of communicating complex pedagogical affordances of adaptable media-making toolsets (e.g., Logo and Microworlds [@kynigos_half-baked_2007; @kynigos_black-and-white_2004-1]), I draw on metaphors as a framing tool to present an initially simplified viewpoint for further discussion.
+The discussion will draw from these metaphors' relatable core principles to aid the accessibility of this research for an audience of practitioners as well as researchers.

 <!-- In this case metaphors concerning learning spaces and movement between spaces are often found in existing research including: walled gardens, playgrounds, sandboxes, harbours. -->